keldefrawy/keldefrawy.github.io/knowledge/index.md

   <aside class="knowledge-review-status" role="note">
     <strong>Simple publishing model:</strong>
     <span>AI drafts each map and profile; a human reviews and revises it before approval.
 VRASED is the full-source exemplar.
-The other corpus entries begin as clearly labeled summary-based drafts and must not be mistaken for completed source audits.
+The other corpus entries begin as clearly labeled summary- or abstract-bounded drafts and must not be mistaken for completed source audits.
 The website remains static and uses no automated ingestion, scoring pipeline, or GitHub Actions workflow.</span>
   </aside>

   <section class="knowledge-pilot" aria-labelledby="knowledge-pilot-heading">